-i.
-The SC Chair is responsible for running SC meetings, serving as a point of contact for external partners and agencies, organizing and facilitating agenda-setting for SZ4D, and chairing the Executive Committee.
+- i.
+The SC Chair is responsible for running SC meetings, serving as a point of contact for external partners and agencies, organizing and facilitating agenda-setting for SZ4D, and chairing the Executive Committee. - ii.
+The SC Vice-chair will be elected by the SC and can serve as a substitute for the Chair for all of the above duties.